QualitativeDataRepository/dataverse-previewers/CDI_PREVIEWER.md

 - [ ] Bulk import/export of property values

 ## Troubleshooting

-### Files with schema:Dataset not showing SHACL properties
-The CDIF-Discovery-Core-Shapes uses `sh:SPARQLTarget` instead of `sh:targetClass` to identify root dataset nodes.
-This advanced SHACL feature is not yet supported by the previewer.
-As a workaround:
-- The previewer will still display all data properties (marked as "EXTRA" in yellow)
-- Validation using the CDIF shapes may still work
-- Property suggestions and SHACL-based input types won't be available
-- Consider using DDI-CDI Official shapes which use `sh:targetClass` for better integration

 ### Previewer shows blank/white screen
 - Check browser console for JavaScript errors